Liquidity Pool

 to.require_auth();

-// First transfer the pool shares that need to be redeemed
+// First calculate the specified pool shares are available to the user

 // Now calculate the withdraw amounts